krautzource/workshop-augsburg-2025/WCAG-rundschau.md

 - Situation A: If a short description can serve the same purpose and present the same information as the non-text content: ...
 - Situation B: If a short description can not serve the same purpose and present the same information as the non-text content (e.g., a chart or diagram): ...

-Eine vielzahl Techniken steht für beide bereit.
+Eine vielzahl Techniken stehen für beide bereit.

 Aus [Understanding 1.1.1](https://www.w3.org/WAI/WCAG22/Understanding/non-text-content.html):